VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 (the age of the solar system in our case) and how often to output (every million years).

-Ok, so we told :code:`VPLANET` to expect two additional input files.
+Ok, so we told :code:`VPLanet` to expect two additional input files.
 Here's :code:`sun.in`:

 sun.in